molgenis/molgenis/docs/developer_documentation/frontend-development.md

-# Guide to developing MOLGENIS plugins with Vue
+# Guide to developing MOLGENIS Frontend

 ## Tools and compiling
 When developing client code, you will need to following tools: